oguzgelal/juken/docs/support.md

 ## Reporting Bugs

 If you find a bug in WaniAnki, reporting it would be much appreciated.
-You can simply head over to the [open issues](https://github.com/oguzgelal/wanianki/issues) section and submit your issue from there.
+You can head over to the [open issues](https://github.com/oguzgelal/wanianki/issues) section and submit the issue from there.
 I'll try to fix bugs as quick as possible.
 Reporting bugs is easy, I made a crash screen that shows the error details (as shown below), so you can just take a screenshot of it and include it in your ticket.

 <img src="https://user-images.githubusercontent.com/2817993/82118683-8b305f80-9781-11ea-9a74-633421342a80.PNG" width="320" />